Cross-domain Fiber Cluster Shape Analysis for Language Performance Cognitive Score Prediction: Introduction

 In this section, we first give an overview of methods that have been proposed for the prediction of individual language function using dMRI tractography data, then we briefly describe the deep learning techniques upon which our current framework is built.

 In the literature, several approaches have been proposed to predict individual cognitive and/or language functional performance using dMRI tractography data \cite{Chen2023-lb,Gong2021-hp,Jeong2021-as,Liu2023-tc}.
 Tissue microstructure measures derived from dMRI have been shown to relate to language function using traditional (non-deep learning) regression analysis \cite{Zekelman2022-bn}.
 The studied measures included the fractional anisotropy (FA), which describes the anisotropy of water diffusion within brain tissue, and the mean diffusivity (MD), which describes the overall magnitude of water diffusion \cite{ODonnell2011-bx}, as well as the number of streamlines (NoS), which is thought to relate to the connectivity of the brain \cite{Zhang2022-eb}.
-In contrast to these traditional features, brain connections can be described by shape measures such as surface area and volume, as well as recently proposed, fiber-tract-specific measures such as the surface area of the region where the tract inserts into the gray matter \cite{Yeh2020-tb}.
-However, prediction of cognitive or language functional performance based on shape measures of white matter connections has not been explored yet.
+In contrast to these traditional features, fiber clusters can be described by shape measures such as surface area and volume, as well as recently proposed, fiber-tract-specific measures such as the surface area of the region where the tract inserts in to the gray matter \cite{Yeh2020-tb}.
+Other shape measures have been proposed for tractography, including curvature and torsion \cite{Batchelor2006-rt}, fiber dispersion \cite{Savadjiev2010-yj}, and volume \cite{Lebel2012-xz}.

 Recent deep-learning methods have investigated the prediction of individual language performance using dMRI tractography.
 A convolutional neural network (CNN) based deep learning method has shown that connectivity is predictive of language proficiency in children with epilepsy \cite{Jeong2021-as}.
 A geometric deep-learning approach showed that microstructure and connectivity are predictive of language function in healthy young adults \cite{Chen2023-lb}.
-A multilayer perceptron approach was applied to predict language performance in human aging, with “relatively poor” results \cite{Feng2022-he}.
-In contrast with these methods, we focus on a novel transformer-based network design that can leverage information from multiple shape descriptors for potentially enhanced prediction.
+A multilayer network approach was applied to predict language performance in human aging \cite{Feng2022-he}.
+In contrast with these methods, we focus on a novel transformer-based network design.